What Is Molly? | The Dangers Of Synthetic Club Drugs

-Molly is a form of MDMA, a powerful synthetic drug that’s named for the chemical 3,4-methylenedioxymethamphetamine.
+Molly (3,4-methylenedioxymethamphetamine) is a common name for a powerful synthetic drug derived from methamphetamine.
+Molly is also known as ecstasy or MDMA.
 It causes a euphoric high when taken, along with feelings of excitement and some hallucinogenic effects.

 Molly is the crystalline powder form of MDMA that’s sold in capsules.
 It may also be mixed with other potent substances, including other dangerous synthetic drugs.

 What Is Molly?

 “Molly” is a powdered form of MDMA sold in gelatin capsules.
 The pure MDMA powder itself is usually light gray or white.
 Molly is a feel-good drug that comes in many different color capsules, increasing its appeal and marketability.

 MDMA is a popular drug among young adults, especially for people looking for increased enjoyment at social events.
 Over the years, MDMA and its different forms have gained a reputation as “party drugs,” taken at nightclubs, dance parties, music festivals, and raves.

 Molly is both an illicit drug and a synthetic drug.
 It affects both the body and mind, sometimes in dangerous ways.

 Taking molly increases the amounts of several neurotransmitters in the brain, including dopamine, norepinephrine, and serotonin.